"Bestiary of real and imaginary animals" by Hu Huai (ca. 10th Century). Courtesy of Smithsonian Open Access.

 Deb ChachraDeb ChachraProfessor of Engineering at Olin College, and Author of "How Infrastructure Works"

-Kerice Doten-SnitkerKerice Doten-SnitkerComplexity Postdoctoral Fellow Santa Fe Institute
+Kerice Doten-SnitkerKerice Doten-SnitkerComplexity Postdoctoral Fellow at the Santa Fe Institute

 Jennifer DunneJennifer DunneProfessor + Vice President for Science at SFI